On the computability of conditional probability: Positive Results

-Freer and Roy \cite{FreerRoyAISTATS2010} show how to compute conditional distributions in the setting of \emph{exchangeable sequences}.
+Freer and Roy \citeyearpar{FreerRoyAISTATS2010} show how to compute conditional distributions in the setting of \emph{exchangeable sequences}, i.e., sequences of random variables whose joint distribution is invariant to permutations of the indices.
 A classic result by de~Finetti shows that exchangeable sequences of random variables are in fact conditionally i.i.d.\ sequences, conditioned on a random measure, often called the \emph{directing random measure}.
 Freer and Roy describe how to transform an algorithm for sampling an \emph{exchangeable sequence} into a rule for computing the posterior distribution of the directing random measure given observations.
-The result is a corollary of a computable version of de Finetti's theorem \cite{DBLP:conf/cie/FreerR09}, and covers a wide range of common scenarios in nonparametric Bayesian statistics (often where no conditional density exists).
+The result is a corollary of a computable version of de Finetti's theorem \citep{DBLP:conf/cie/FreerR09, MR2880271}, and covers a wide range of common scenarios in nonparametric Bayesian statistics (often where no conditional density exists).